dlock8/InterconnectIO_Master/README.md

 * The Files master.uf2 contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
 * When software loaded, the Pico board should be installed on the location marked MASTER on interconnectIO Board.
 * On board Pico Led will flash slowly (heartbeat) on power ON.
 * Loading master.uf2 will trigger the watchdog, resulting in a burst of beeps during the boot sequence to signal the watchdog timeout.
-Only cycling the power ON/OFF will reset the watchdog trigger flag."
+Only cycling the power ON/OFF will reset the watchdog trigger flag.

 ## Beep code